Brusque, Santa Catarina, Brazil Guide

 Day Trips

-Approximately 1 hour by car Pomerode is another charming town with strong German roots, often called "The Most German Town in Brazil."
-Explore its well-preserved architecture, visit the Zoo Pomerode, and indulge in traditional German pastries and crafts.
+Approximately 1 hour by car Pomerode is another charming town with strong German roots, often called "Brazil's Most German City."
+Explore the Enxaimel Route, admire the traditional architecture, and visit the Zoo Pomerode.
+It's a quieter and more authentic German experience compared to Blumenau.

-Approximately 30 minutes by car Balneário Camboriú is a vibrant coastal city famous for its stunning beaches, modern skyline, and lively nightlife.
-Ride the cable car to Parque Unipraias for panoramic views, relax on Praia Central, or enjoy the bustling atmosphere of Avenida Atlântica.
+Approximately 1 hour 15 minutes by car Balneário Camboriú is a vibrant coastal city known for its stunning beaches, lively nightlife, and the iconic Cristo Luz statue.
+Take a cable car ride to Parque Unipraias, relax on Praia Central, or enjoy the bustling atmosphere of Avenida Atlântica.
+It's a perfect destination for beach lovers and those seeking entertainment.

 Travel Time